-“The form is the flesh, the power the soul, the shadow our existing darkness” – Xophur
+And Xophur finished with: “The form is the flesh, the power the soul, the shadow our existing darkness.”

-This was like a twisted poem, charged with evilness.
-As soon as those words were said, Jeremy got back to being so transparent, weak and his eyes weren’t focused anymore is like somehow the demons just vanished the energy we gave him and he was just staring at the valley that showed up on the wall…
+This was like a twisted poem, charged with evil.
+As soon as those words were said, our ally went back to being transparent and weak, and his eyes weren’t focused anymore.
+It’s like somehow the demons drained the energy we gave him, and he was just staring at the valley that showed up on the wall.

-It was obvious that they had already some control over him, we even tried drawing his attention but there was no response… it was like staring at a zombie.
+It was obvious they already had some control over him.
+We even tried drawing his attention, but there was no response . . . it was like staring at a zombie.

-Then Xophur said to Jeremy,
+Then Xophur said to him:

-“You’re going to have 33 minutes but remember… the time there runs differently”
+“You’re going to have thirty-three minutes, but remember . . . time there runs differently.”

-Artoon spoke,
+Artoon spoke:

-” It’s up to you to get back or die forever there and be punished, your soul is condemned to hell and once the time is done you will be seen so hurry”
+“It’s up to you to get back or die forever there and be punished.
+Your soul is condemned to hell, and once the time is done, you will be seen, so hurry.”

-Bothet spoke,
+Bothet spoke:

-“Facing the truth of your acts will be your end if failing on using time wisely over the trench”
+“Facing the truth of your acts will be your end if you fail to use time wisely over the verge”

-Leann and I were just staring at each other while we were listening to those instructions that sometimes were coded in a way just a damned being could understand, so at some point, we were not getting to know exactly what they meant, we just had our hopes in Jeremy.
+Leann and I just stared at each other while we were listening to those instructions.
+They were sometimes coded in a way only a damned being could understand, so at some point, we were not getting to know exactly what they meant; we just had to leave our hopes with our ally.

-Out of the blue, I heard; “Sheryl, Sheryl… I guess it was Jeremy but his voice was muted and distant so hard to understand it was almost like his mouth was covered.”
-I saw one of the Tarot Cards moving and it was the same card Leann showed me… The hanging man.
+Out of the blue, I heard, “Sheryl, Sheryl . . .”
+This voice was muted and distant, so it was hard to understand.
+I saw one of the tarot cards moving and it was the same card Leann showed me . . .
+The Hanged Man.

-What neither of us didn’t know was that spirits between a non-proper life and death status can go unnoticed while communicating through Tarot Cards due to their weakness.
+Spirits stuck in transition to the afterlife can go unnoticed while communicating through tarot cards due to their weakness.

-Somehow, Jeremy was able to communicate with us without the demons knowing it, a new advantage to us!
+Somehow, our ally was able to communicate with us without the demons knowing it: a new advantage for us!

-Although he was under their control, using a little of his strength he started delivering some messages like: “don’t worry, I’ll take care of it, don’t do anything suspicious that can call their attention, and most importantly keep praying, the prayers maintain the few energies I have.”

-He was approaching the wall where the valley was and we were astonished to see how the dimension started to stretch while Jeremy crossed it, once inside he had to turn around and walk backward towards the river as the entities instructed, it wasn’t something nor Leann or I would have witnessed ever… it was exactly like my dream but now it looked like a déjà vu like something I already lived before.
+He was now approaching the wall where the valley was and we were astonished to see how the dimension started to stretch while he crossed it.
+Once inside, he had to turn around and walk toward the river as the entities instructed.
+It was something neither Leann nor I would ever have witnessed. . . .
+It was exactly like my dream, but now it looked like déjà vu.

-Then Xophur said: “Remember what you have learned! walk backward that way you won’t be seen by the holiest”
+Then Xophur said: “Walk backward—that way, you won’t be seen by the holiest.”

-Bothet spoke: “focus on the correct date and time!
-The components must be gotten on their exact date and time of profanation”
+Bothet said: “Focus on the correct date and time!
+The components must be retrieved on their exact date and time of profanation.”

-Artoon goes: “watch your own time, do not stay longer than needed, or else you will face your misery in the underworld”
+Artoon added: “Watch your own time; do not stay longer than needed, or you will face your misery in the underworld.”

-At some point, it looked like the demons were taking care of Jeremy as they were giving him advice about the things he shouldn’t do.
+At some point, it looked like the demons were caring for our ally since they were giving him advice about things he should and shouldn’t do.

-But Leann spoke, “do not misunderstand what is happening, it may seem they are helping him out but remember they will trick us all to get what they want, at the end they are half-demons and this is all being made to their advantage.”
+But Leann said, “Do not misunderstand what is happening; it may seem like they are helping him out, but remember, they will trick us all to get what they want.
+In the end, they are half-demons and this is all being shaped to their advantage.”